appium/appium-docker-android/README.md

 - appium/appium - Docker Image to run appium tests on real android devices.
 - To execute in android emulator's please visit [docker-android](https://github.com/butomo1989/docker-appium.git)

-## Setting up Android real device test on Docker macOSX
+## Setting up Android real device test on Docker macOSX with Docker-machine

 1. Why is this approach needed at first place?